 Though many of us look back on our childhood memories of PBS’ Mister Rogers’ Neighborhood and see puppets, songs, and smiles, there was a lot more to the Rogers’ messages.
 He was a kind, thoughtful, and political person, and his program conveyed that in a child-friendly way.

-But one week-long series of episodes, title “Conflict,” were considered a bit of a departure from the usual fare.
+But one week-long series of episodes, titled “Conflict,” were considered a bit of a departure from the usual fare.
 Aired in 1983, at the height of the Cold War, the episodes address bombs, war, and air raid drills.

 Due to their controversial nature, the episodes were removed from syndicated airings, and in fact, mostly disappeared until recently.
 Two of them resurfaced in early 2017, aligning with Trump’s plans to increase military spending.
 This may be an eerie coincidence, or a subtle warning from a secret dissenter who agrees with Rogers’ message of peace.